Moving Cost Checklist: How to Budget for Moving Expenses

 To calculate how much it will cost to move, start by requesting at least free quotes from at least three moving companies.
 You can also use our moving cost calculator to get estimates and compare prices.

 Consider the size of your move (number of rooms or weight of belongings), the distance, and any additional services like packing or storage.
-Don’t forget to include packing materials, fuel costs, tolls, and hidden costs such as security deposits, cleaning services, and utility setup fees.
+Don’t forget to include packing materials, fuel costs, tolls, and hidden costs such as security deposits, cleaning, and utility setup fees.
 Add everything up to get a more accurate estimate of your total moving expenses.

 What items are commonly overlooked when estimating moving costs?